checkstyle/contribution/checkstyle-tester/README.md

 **patchConfig** (pc) - path to the patch checkstyle config file.
 It will be applied to patch branch (required if baseConfig is specified);

 **config** (c) - path to the checkstyle config file.
-It will be applied to base and patch branches (required if baseConfig and patchConfig are not secified);
+It will be applied to base and patch branches (required if baseConfig and patchConfig are not secified).
+The default config should be changed in order to be appropriate for your use purposes;

 **listOfProjects** (l) - path to the file which contains the projects which sources will be analyzed by Checkstyle during report generation.